YoussefDaoud99/Birds_classification_ViT/README.md

 The project is a part of my training at ENS Paris Saclay while pursuing the master MVA "Mathématiques, Vision et Apprentissage".

 The data challenge I tackled is a multi class classification problem that aims to predict the right class among the 20 existing classes.
-The data available in this work is a subset of Caltech-UCSD Birds-200-2011 dataset.
+The data available in this work is a subset of Caltech-UCSD Birds-200-2011 dataset (you can find it [here](https://www.di.ens.fr/willow/teaching/recvis18orig/assignment3/bird_dataset.zip).
 The data in our hands is divided between 1082 training images, 103 images for validation and 517 test images.

 ### Preprocessing